TL;DR Disaster Recovery Planning

 Clearly define who in the organization is responsible for various aspects of the disaster recovery strategy.
 Include:

-• Responsibilities for reporting to management and liaising with customers and media
+- Responsibilities for reporting to management and liaising with customers and the media

 Backup personnel should also be identified for each critical role.
 Update this information regularly to reflect personnel changes or organizational restructuring.